Why do we need plans and studies?

 The Transportation Improvement Program, or TIP, is a shorter-term list of projects with a four year timeline.
 Projects in the TIP must meet two requirements.
 TIP projects are 1) ready for some stage of implementation and 2) have a formal commitment of funding in the next 4 years.
 In general, these are also the highest-priority projects identified in the MTP.
 Projects can include roadway retrofits, new construction, bike/pedestrian improvements, studies, plans, and more.

-It’s that time: The TIP just got updated!
+The TIP just got updated!
 We regularly review all the projects in the TIP, adding new projects when they meet the requirements (see above).
 Project phases are: design, right-of-way acquisition, utility relocation, and construction.
 You can read more about the TIP and see the proposed projects here.

 MPO Staff Present the TIP